 “The CTC was a powerful experience of unlearning for me.
 I realized how many assumptions I make, how many racial biases are locked in my subconscious, and even my temptation to claim power over others.
 I learned that this is not the kind of transformation God is about.
 In his Kingdom, I am invited to lay down my power to lift up and champion the ideas, efforts, and voices of the women in my neighbourhood, acknowledging them as experts of their own lives and wellbeing.”

-We invite you to check out our 12-week Community Transformation Certificate program and join us in listening to the strengths and groanings of your neighbours and co-create a seed project in response - right where God has you, here and now.
+Check out our Community Transformation Certificate program and join us in listening to the strengths and groanings of your neighbours and co-create a seed project in response - right where God has you, here and now.